-Leaving the show after the first two seasons, Bateman starred in the short-lived comedy It's Your Move, playing yet another scheming teen.
+Leaving the show after the first two seasons, Bateman starred on the short-lived TV comedy It's Your Move, playing yet another scheming teen.
 He soon landed a supporting role on another family comedy with Valerie Harper of The Mary Tyler Moore Show fame.
 He played one of Harper's three sons.
 After a dispute with the show's producers, Harper left the series after the first season.
-The show continued on as The Hogan Family and Sandy Duncan joined the cast as the boys' aunt.
+The show continued on as The Hogan Family, and Sandy Duncan joined the cast as the boys' aunt.
 Bateman also explored life behind the camera, directing three episodes of the show.
-For his efforts, he became the youngest person inducted into the Directors Guild of America, at the age of 18.
+For his efforts, at the age of 18, he became the youngest person inducted into the Directors Guild of America.

 Taking a professional risk, Bateman stepped away from his usual sitcom roles for the 2001 series Some of My Best Friends.
 The show was based the 1997 independent comedy Kiss Me, Guido, which explored the relationship between a gay man (Bateman) and a straight Italian American man (Danny Nucci) who become roommates.
 "What makes me laugh about my character is that he's not really as smart or cool or good-looking as he thinks he is.
 I think this show is the best thing I've ever done," Bateman told The Advocate.
 Critics and television audiences did not share Bateman's opinion of the show, and it was canceled after only a few episodes.

 While it never achieved huge ratings, Arrested Development was a critical success.
-The show was nominated for several Emmy Awards during its three-season run, including a nod for Bateman in 2005 for Outstanding Lead Actor in a Comedy Series.
-That same year, he won his first Golden Globe Award for Best Actor in a Musical or Comedy Series.
+The show was nominated for several Emmy Awards during its three-season run, including a nod for Bateman in 2005 for outstanding lead actor in a comedy series.
+That same year, Bateman won his first Golden Globe Award for best actor in a musical or comedy series.

-His work on Arrested Development helped revitalize Bateman's film career.
+Bateman's work on the initial run of Arrested Development helped revitalize his film career.
 He landed a string of small and supporting roles in such comedies as 2004's Dodgeball: A True Underdog Story and 2006's The Break-Up with Jennifer Aniston and Vince Vaughn.
 He continued to be in demand for film work after Arrested Development was canceled in 2006.
 Tackling more dramatic fare, Bateman appeared in the military thriller The Kingdom with Jamie Foxx and Jennifer Garner.

 Bateman reteamed with Garner for the 2007 independent comedy Juno about a pregnant teenager (Ellen Page).
 In the film, he and Garner played a married couple who want to adopt Page's baby.
 Bateman gave a nuanced performance as a commercial jingle writer who, at mid-life, still harbors dreams of rock stardom and doesn't seem to want to grow up.